 - F. Obstruction Lighting is maintained by the Airport for the following objects: - i.
 Airport beacon - ii.
-Four primary wind cones (a fifth wind cone on the center of the field is not lighted, a sixth wind cone located at the ARFF station is lighted). - G. Obstruction Lighting is maintained by the FAA for the following objects: - i.
+Four primary wind cones (a fifth supplemental wind cone located at the ARFF station is lighted). - G. Obstruction Lighting is maintained by the FAA for the following objects: - i.
 Localizer antenna - ii.
 Glide Slope - iii.
 ATCT - H. Obstruction lighting is maintained by the National Weather Service for the following object: - i.
-ASOS weather instruments tower to the north of Runway 35 glide slope shelter. - I. Airport Beacon The Airport is equipped with a 22-26 RPM rotating beacon with a green and white lens, located to the southwest of the Airport. - J. Lighting Interference All other lighting on the Airport for aprons, parking areas, roadways, fuel storage areas, and building is adjusted or shielded to prevent interference with ATC and aircraft operations. - IV.
+ASOS weather instruments tower to the north of Runway 35 glide slope shelter. - I. Airport Beacon The Airport is equipped with a 22-26 FPM rotating beacon with a green and white lens, located to the southwest of the Airport. - J. Lighting Interference All other lighting on the Airport for aprons, parking areas, roadways, fuel storage areas, and building is adjusted or shielded to prevent interference with ATC and aircraft operations. - IV.
 Runway Safety Measures The following Runway safety measures have been implemented as recommended by a Runway Safety Action Team to enhance Runway safety. - A. A Hot spot brochure has been developed and issued to Airport users. - B. Runway 17/35 guard lights have been installed on Taxiways B and E. - C. Runway guard lights for Runway 18 have been installed at the intersection of Runway 18 on Taxiway E.